-What You Can Do.
+What You Can Do

-To date, we are not aware of any misuse of your information.
-Nevertheless, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
+To date, we are not aware of any reports of identity fraud or improper use of your information as a direct result of this incident.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
+To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
 For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.